 Three bones come together to form the ankle joint, which is responsible for moving the foot up and down:

-- The tibia or shin bone.
+- The tibia is the shin bone, the larger bone in the lower leg.
+The tibia connects to the knee joint and the ankle joint.
 The knobby protrusion on the inside of your ankle is part of the tibia.

 - The fibula is a smaller bone that runs perpendicular to the tibia.
 The bony protrusion on the outside of your ankle is part of the fibula.